FabianBeiner/PHP-IMDB-Grabber/README.md

 ## Changes

+5.5.17
+- *Heavy* reformating.
+- Merged with the changes by *emersonbroga*.
+(Thanks!)
+- Added getFullCast().
+- A few smaller fixes.
+- Fixed MPAA.

+5.5.16
+- Typos.

 5.5.15
 - Fixed IMDB_MPAA. *(Thanks to bla0r)*
 - Added possibility to search only for TV shows etc. via IMDB_SEARCHFOR. *(Thanks to bla0r)* (Note: This should be setable via public variable someday ...)